hane-smitter/react-loading-indicator/README.md

 ### How to resize

-You can resize loader to suit your needs with the `size` prop that accepts predefined strings.<br>
+You can resize loader to fit into your needs with the `size` prop that accepts predefined strings.<br>
 You can customize the size further to your preferences by setting `fontSize` in the style prop of the loader.
 The style prop allows you to add your own css.

 ```jsx